tilek/random/principles/general/communication/feedback.md

   </br>
   This format is partly inspired by the idea of "nonviolent communication".
 You can read more about it online.</br>
   </br>
-- Avoid saying negative things about allies behind their back.</br>
+- Avoid saying negative things about allies behind their back.
   Instead write the feedback down.
 Organize in a thoughtful way.</br>